query_builder#

 replace_null_and_nan()

-Updates the current query to replace null and NaN values in some columns.
+Replaces null and NaN values in specified columns.

 replace_infinity()

-Updates the current query to replace +inf and -inf values in some columns.
+Replaces +inf and -inf values in specified columns.

 drop_null_and_nan()